Notes from Religion and the Decline of Magic (1976)

 Consulting a physician was far too expensive for 50% of the

 population.
-So about half of the mortalities in a given year were from
+So about half of the mortalities in a given year came from

 causes that could have been treated.